 - 1. Share your Membership card with your Provider.
-Pay only your MRA date of scheduled treatment.
-Bills must be translated into English and converted to U.S. dollars (see Guideline C.5 for information for missionaries). - 2.
-For the ASH Programs, provider should ask you for your applicable MRA at time of service and then submit the remaining bill to our TPA.
-(Forms can be completed securely online at www.ashcommunity.org/forms.
+Pay only your MRA on the date of the scheduled treatment.
+Bills must be translated into English and converted to U.S. dollars. - 2.
+For the ASH Programs, provider should ask you for your applicable MRA at time of service and then submit the remaining bill to our Needs Processor.
+If your provider is unwilling to submit to our Needs Processor, you can submit a member reimbursement form.
+(Forms can be completed securely online at www.ashcommunity.org/need-requests). - 3.
+Medical bills must be submitted within six months of the date of service; however, the sooner ASH receives your bills, the sooner we can get them in the queue for sharing.
+The older the medical bills, the more difficult it is to obtain discounts, which help keep monthly financial gifts low.

-- 3. Medical bills must be submitted within six months of the date of service; however, the sooner ASH receives your bills, the sooner we can get them in the queue for sharing.
-The older the medical bills, the more difficult it is to obtain discounts, which help keep monthly financial gifts low. - 4.
-Changing sharing levels: You must be current with all monthly financial gifts throughout the time medical bills are being processed for sharing. - If you drop to a lower sharing level, all existing illnesses permanently become pre-existing to any higher level, including any bills submitted but as of yet not shared. - For information on changing to a higher level, please see Guideline Z.1. - If you discontinue your membership, your medical bills will not be eligible for sharing.
+- 4. Changing sharing levels: You must be current with all monthly financial gifts throughout the time medical bills are being processed for sharing. - If you drop to a lower sharing level, all medical needs in process will be shared at the lower sharing level, including any bills submitted but not yet shared. - If you discontinue your membership, your unpaid medical bills will not be eligible for sharing.

-If your provider will not submit their bills to ASH (as is the preferred method) all of the following items to ASH for your bills to be shared:
+If your provider will not submit their bills to ASH (as is the preferred method), submit all of the following items to ASH for your bills to be shared: